-Thamel, Kathmandu and Pokhara city, have the best nightlife experiences to offer.
+Thamel, Kathmandu, and Pokhara city have the best nightlife experiences to offer.
 You can spot party hotspots in these areas where you can enjoy amazing food and music with jazzy vibes.
-Nepal is considered being a safe place for travelers due to low crime rates, and due to the availability of nightlife only in these couple of areas.
-There is active police protection in these areas which ensures your safety while partying or roaming around at night.
+Nepal is considered to be a safe place for travelers due to low crime rates, and due to the availability of nightlife only in these couple of areas.
+There is active police protection in these areas, which ensures your safety while partying or roaming around at night.

 Alternatives to Kathmandu?